 Students can expect to acquire and develop analytical skills and factual knowledge necessary to deal critically with key problems in American history.
 The course offers a grounding in the chronology of American history and a careful consideration of the major interpretive questions that derive from the study of selected themes.
 Substantial outside reading and writing is required on a daily basis.
 Enrollment is limited to those who are prepared to meet the demands of a full-year college course.
 It is an expectation that every student enrolled in this course takes the national AP exam in May.
 The College Board charges a fee for each exam which is updated annually.
 The exam fee is the responsibility of the student.
 If there is a financial need families should consult with the AP Coordinator.
+In addition, all students will complete a civics project centering on the creation of policies that may impact federal, state, or local entities while giving each student the opportunity to engage in civil discourse.

-Pre-Requisite: American History I
+Open to Grade: 11 Pre-Requisite: American History I

-119 ASIAN STUDIES 120 ASIAN STUDIES
+119 ASIAN STUDIES HONORS 2.5 Credits 120 ASIAN STUDIES СР 2.5 Credits